Prosthetic Eye Cleaning and Polishing Appointments

 - Inspect the socket and prosthetic carefully for fit and noting any changes

 These visits typically take 30 minutes or less, and we love the chance to reconnect and send you out looking your best and feeling good about your prosthetic eye.

 Schedule Your Cleaning and Polishing Appointment Now

 You should schedule at least one cleaning and polishing appointment every 6 to 12 months.
+You can also receive annual perks when you join the Carolina Eye Prosthetics VIP Program.
 It only takes a minute to schedule your next visit with our team.
 Call us or send us a message now to book an appointment on a day and time that work well for you.